mahek320/Milestone-1/ansible.md

 - vim authorized_keys
 - cat id_rsa.pub

-#### *Here incase of controller copy paste the public key of other two instances and paste the keys in the vim file and likewise do the same for other 2 instances to establish connection*
+#### *To establish the connection between the three instances, you need to exchange their keys.
+For the controller instance, copy the public keys of the other two instances and paste them into the appropriate file using vim.
+Repeat this process for the other two instances to complete the connection setup.*

-### *Controller*
+#### *Controller Terminal*
 - systemctl start sshd
 - systemctl enable sshd

-#### *Use ping command to check if the connection is established between the instances and allow ICMP port in network security*
+#### *To check if the connection is established between the instances, allow the ICMP port in the security rule and then use the ping command.*
+- ip a s
+- ping (ip-address)

 ### *Controller -   Install ansible*